-- 1. Switch the fan on.

-- Select (##) .

-When you select (##) , the

-system automatically switches to

-Fresh Air mode and turns on the

-A/C.

-- Adjust the temperature control dial so the air flow from the defroster vents feels warm.

-- 4. Turn on the rear window defogger to help clear the rear window.
-When you switch to another mode from the A/C stays on.
+- 1. Switch the fan on. - 2.
+Select 👾 - When you select (H), the system automatically switches to Fresh Air mode and turns on the A/C. - 3.
+Adjust the temperature control dial so the air flow from the defroster vents feels warm. - 4.
+Turn on the rear window defogger to help clear the rear window.
+When you switch to another mode from (from (from (from A/C)), the A/C stays on.
 Press the A/C button to turn it off.

-To remove exterior frost or ice from the windshield and side windows after the vehicle has been sitting out in cold weather:
+To remove exterior frost or ice from the windshield and side windows after the car has been sitting out in cold weather:

-- 1. Start the engine. - Select , the when you select , the system automatically switches to Fresh Air mode and turns on the A/C. - Switch the fan and temperature controls to maximum.
+- 1. Start the engine. - 2.
+Select (#) When you select (#), the system automatically switches to Fresh Air mode and turns on the A/C. - 3.
+Switch the fan and temperature controls to maximum.

 To rapidly remove exterior frost or ice from the windshield (on very cold days), first select the Recirculation mode.
 Once the windshield is clear, select the Fresh Air mode to avoid fogging the windows.
 These settings direct all the air flow to the defroster vents at the base of the windshield and the side window defroster vents.
 The air flow will get warmer and clear the windows faster as the engine warms up.
 You can close the side vents with the dial underneath each vent.
 This will send more warm air to the windshield defroster vents.